Information and Resources for Prospective Students

 - The VMCAS must be completed before submitting your CSA

-- The Colorado Supplemental Application, or CSA typically opens up during the summer in June or July and closes in September.
+- The Colorado Supplemental Application, or CSA, typically opens up during the summer in June or July and closes in September.
 The

 CSA is a supplemental application with additional questions and required essays to